Tips before buying a luxury watch

 To impress people who love watches, become like them, or buy a fashionable watch

 If you want to impress people who love fine watches , get down to their level.
-Enjoy becoming an expert in complications, those mind-blowing mechanical movements made of tiny gears that are the essence of classic watchmaking.
-Get acquainted with watchmaking luminaries like Aurel Bacs, who founded Phillips in partnership with Bacs & Russo with his wife, Livia Russo.
+Enjoy becoming an expert on complications—those mind-blowing mechanical movements made of tiny gears that are the essence of classic watchmaking.
+Familiarize yourself with watchmaking celebrities like Aurel Bacs, who founded Phillips in partnership with Bacs & Russo with his wife, Livia Russo.

 Alternatively, you can take a shortcut.
-Craniotes recommends buying a watch from FP Journe, “ the current darling of independent watchmakers ,” whose prices start around $16,000 new.
-Or you can search the pre-owned luxury watch market for limited editions, especially those with complex stories that you can recount in social discussions.
+Mr. Craniotes recommends buying a watch from FP Journe, " the current darling of independent watchmakers ," whose prices start around $16,000 new.
+Or you can search the pre-owned luxury watch market for limited editions, especially those with complex stories you can recount in social gatherings.

 In this regard, the Omega Speedmaster Silver Snoopy Apollo 13 2015 45th Anniversary Special Edition is particularly enviable.
-It honors the 45th anniversary of the Apollo 13 mission and depicts Snoopy with a speech bubble that reads, “ Failure is not an option ,” a phrase attributed to Apollo 13 flight director Gene Kranz.
-Yet, he never said that, contrary to what the movie claims.
+It honors the 45th anniversary of the Apollo 13 mission and depicts Snoopy with a speech bubble that reads, " Failure is not an option ," a phrase attributed to Gene Kranz, Apollo 13 flight director.
+Yet, he never said that, contrary to what the film claims.

 Buying a luxury watch: thinking about resale never hurts